 - Non-compliance.
 In case of any non-compliance, be it with the HIPAA standards or even the PCI DSS standards, the consequences may include penalties, fines for violations, and even high-risk data breaches.

 - Inclusions.
-Like the PCI DSS compliance, the HIPAA security compliance may entail periodic scans on vulnerability, remediation processes, risk analysis, and total maintenance and checks on various protocol standards.
+Like PCI DSS compliance, HIPPA security compliance may entail periodic scans of vulnerability, remediation processes, risk analysis, and total maintenance and checks on various protocol standards.